Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/exceptions/README.md

 2. You declare the exception i.e. specifying throws with the method.
 - if exception does not occur, the code will be executed fine.
-- if exception occures, an exception will be thrown at runtime because throws does not handle the exception.
+- if exception occurs, an exception will be thrown at runtime because throws does not handle the exception.

 You can rethrow and exception by throwing same exception in catch block.